 - Fluency with computers and Microsoft Office applications, particularly Excel.
 Experience with database programs, social media, and working knowledge and experience with VAN desirable;

 - Commitment to diversity; a personal approach that values the individual and respects differences of race, ethnicity, age, gender, sexual orientation, religion, ability and socioeconomic circumstance; and

 - An absolute commitment to the highest ethical and professional standards; discretion and an absolute commitment to maintain the confidentiality of all ACLU matters.

 This is an unpaid internship that may be eligible for college and/or community service credit.

 Please email PDFs of your letter of interest, résumé and a writing sample of no more than 3 pages to email@example.com with the subject “Policy & Organizing Intern.”
 Please state in your letter of interest how you learned of this position.

-For Spring 2019: Applications will be accepted until February 1, 2019 and will be reviewed as they are received.
+For Fall 2019: Applications will be accepted until September 15, 2019 and will be reviewed as they are received.

-For Summer 2019: Applications will be accepted until May 1, 2019 and will be reviewed as they are received.
+For Spring 2020: Applications will be accepted until January 15, 2020 and will be reviewed as they are received.